drewburlingame/GitTools/BbGit/readme.md

 BbGit stores configs and caches within each repository directory, within a .bbgit folder.
 Add this to your .gitignore file Use the `BbGit repo-config update-all-configs` command to update existing repositories

-Use `BbGit repo-config clear-all-configs` to remove the folder
+Use `BbGit config-repo local-configs-clear` from the root folder to remove the folders from all repos

 # Usage
 Type `-h` with any command and sub-command to see the options available.